EXCLUSIVE-Hedge fund Third Point targets British insurer Prudential -sources

 Third Point, which has $14 billion in assets under management, has experience in pushing companies to split themselves apart, including at Yum Brands, Dow Chemical and most recently United Technologies.

+Although Third Point is based in the United States, a significant portion of its recent activist engagements have taken place overseas, at companies including Sony Corp 6758.T, Nestle NESN.S and EssilorLuxottica ESLX.PA, among others.

-(Reporting by Svea Herbst in New York; Additional reporting by David French in New York; Editing by Dan Grebler)
+(Reporting by Svea Herbst in New York; Additional reporting by David French in New York and Carolyn Cohn in London; Editing by Greg Roumeliotis and Dan Grebler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.